|Module Code: LN209|

 - a series of practical workshops with an MFL specialist teacher.
 These are highly interactive, practice-based sessions, delivered by visiting teachers from local secondary schools.
 Sessions cover topics such as behaviour management, lesson planning and questioning.

-- a series of seminars on aspects of MFL pedagogy and practice (delivered variously by the CPE and specialists within SMLC).
+- a series of seminars on aspects of MFL pedagogy and practice (delivered variously by the CTE (Centre for Teacher Education) and specialists within SMLC).
 The seminars begin by discussing the UK education system and national curriculum before exploring a range of key themes in education such as learning theories, assessment for learning and specific aspects of pedagogy relating to the teaching and learning of languages.

 You will learn how to operate in a professional environment, to reflect critically on current issues in MFL education, and to consider ways in which your presence in the classroom could raise aspirations amongst school children towards the study of languages in Higher Education.

 * Placements will usually be arranged on one afternoon a week during the 10 week term according to the timetables of participants.